-The Department of Ceramics and Glass Design offers a specialist programme that combines traditional production techniques and contemporary art.
+The Department of Ceramics offers a specialist programme that combines traditional production techniques and contemporary art.
 The four-year BA (Hons) degree programme in the ﬁeld of ceramics and glass art has the vision of providing students with practical skills in creating and presenting their own original works through workshops, as well as learning material chemistry and traditional techniques.

 The programme is based on a triadic bond between technical education, critical thinking and historical perspective that encourages students to demonstrate their artistic practice with ceramic and/or glass material as part of their intellectual and critical inquiry.
 A wide range of practice-led studios and workshops offer common strategies for creative thinking, complemented by lectures and seminars where visual arts and history meet in the ﬁelds of philosophy, psychology, architecture, design, technology and natural sciences.

-Acting Head of Department
+Head of Ceramics

 Prof. Dr. Lale Dilbaş

 Upon graduating with a degree in Ceramic and Glass from Mimar Sinan Fine Arts University, she obtained her first Masters from Dokuz Eylul University in the same field.
 She completed her second Masters in Fine Art at Bretton Hall, University of Leeds (UK) and her PhD in Glass from Edinburgh College of Art, Heriot-Watt University (Scotland), on the subject of Turkish Glass Culture and Its Relationship with Contemporary Glass and Education.
 Apart from her long-standing career as an academic she has also taken part in various exhibitions and workshops in Turkey and abroad.
 Her works combine glass and ceramics, and she has a strong interest in traditional pottery making –ceramic cook stoves in particular, especially focusing on South Asia.

 Lecturer Mümine Özdemirağ Yağlı